-GOP Senator On Defense As WNBA Team She Co-Owns Embraces 'Black Lives Matter'
+GOP Senator On Defense As WNBA Team She Co-Owns Embraces Black Lives Matter

 She "had to go on defense and to try to block off that line of attack from Doug Collins," he said.

-Collins' campaign has called out a past Dream game which allowed fans to donate a portion of ticket proceeds to Planned Parenthood, and for a past game honoring former gubernatorial Democratic candidate Stacey Abrams
+Collins' campaign has called out a past Dream game that allowed fans to donate a portion of ticket proceeds to Planned Parenthood, and for a past game honoring former gubernatorial Democratic candidate Stacey Abrams

 Robinson said Loeffler also had to go on the offensive to win over Georgia's Republican base, because while she is in a free-for-all, "jungle" special election without party primaries, she needs the state's loyal Republican voters in November.